terrencebunkley/docker-spark-demo/README.md

 Using Mac: `cd docker-spark-demo`

 Run the container (Command explained near bottom of this README)

 `docker run --name spark-master --rm -it  -p 4040:4040/tcp -p 8080:8080/tcp -p 8081:8081/tcp --mount type=bind,source="$(pwd)",target=/docker-spark-demo birgerk/apache-spark
 `

+Once the above command is ran the console will only output the result of starting the container.

+You can only exit this by pressing "Control-D" to shut down the container.
+(MacOS)

 ## Running Spark inside the container
-### All of the following instructions are to be run inside the container
+### All of the following instructions are to be run inside the terminal

 Open a new Terminal / Command Prompt window